Group Theory Analysis of Phonons in Monolayer Chromium Trihalides and Their Janus Structures: Vibrational eigenvectors of optic modes

 The vibration directions of IR and R active modes are vital for setting the incident and detection directions as well as the polarization of the light used in optical spectra experiments.
-Thus we analyze the vibrational eigenvectors of optical modes in monolayer F$_3$-Cr$_2$-I$_3$.
-First, the z-axis normal optic modes for monolayer F$_3$-Cr$_2$-I$_3$ are shown in Fig. \ref{z-optical modes}. one can see that the $A_2$ mode is a z-axis bending mode for two Cr atoms in unit cell.
-Both the two $A_1$ modes are stretching modes along z direction: one is only for halogen atoms and the other is combined in anti-phase with Cr atoms.
-One partner of $E$ mode are related to the corresponding $A_1$ modes by combining the $1,\omega, \omega^2$ phases with the three Fluorine and three Iodine atoms, respectively; the other partner of $E$ mode is the complex conjugate of the former and is obtained by the interchange $\omega$ and $\omega^2$.
+Therefore, we analyze the vibrational eigenvectors of optic modes in monolayer F$_3$-Cr$_2$-I$_3$, which is also suitable for other Janus Y$_3$-Cr$_2$-X$_3$ monolayer with same symmetry.
+First, the out-of-plane optic modes for monolayer F$_3$-Cr$_2$-I$_3$ are shown in Fig. \ref{z-optical modes}.
+One can see that the $A_2$ mode is a z-axis bending mode for two Cr atoms in the unit cell.
+Both the two $A_1$ modes are stretching modes along the z-direction: the one is only for halogen atoms and the other is combined in anti-phase with Cr atoms.
+One partner of $E$ modes is related to the corresponding $A_1$ modes by combining the $1,\omega, \omega^2$ phases with the three Fluorine and three Iodine atoms, respectively; the other partner of $E$ mode is the complex conjugate of the former and is acquired by the interchange of $\omega$ and $\omega^2$.

+The in-plane optic modes for halogen atoms (three Fluorine and three Iodine) in monolayer F$_3$-Cr$_2$-I$_3$ are shown in Fig. \ref{in-plane modes-1} and \ref{in-plane modes-2}.
+Fig. \ref{in-plane modes-1} shows the four in-plane tangential modes, including two A$_2$ and two E modes.
+We find that the two $A_2$ are rocking modes with one in-phase and the other anit-phase for F and I atoms.
+The in-phase $A_2$ mode has a corresponding E mode shown below, which is obtained similarly to that for z-axis $A_1$ in Fig. \ref{z-optical modes}(c).